yoasyo25/career-development-curriculum/deliverable_submissions/1610-b/jesse_shipley.md

 ## Mod 4 Deliverables:
 * Link to overview of 6 Cold Outreach emails following these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/cold_outreach_deliverable_guidelines.md): [OutReach Progress](https://gist.github.com/Sh1pley/6d305a9fbdb3c04c733a8080390b7a79)
-* Link to your completed Turing portfolio, complete with your name, photo, description, 3 projects, and resume:
+* Link to your completed Turing portfolio, complete with your name, photo, description, 3 projects, and resume: [Jesse Shipley](https://www.turing.io/alumni/jesse-shipley)
-* Summary of participation in practice interview and/or actual interview using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_practice_reflection_guidelines.md)
+* Summary of participation in practice interview and/or actual interview using these [guidelines](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/interview_practice_reflection_guidelines.md) [Interview Experience](https://gist.github.com/Sh1pley/5d210172d2aecaf2c01e45f81ddac4ce)

 OPTIONAL (You'll need to complete this plan to submit to Meg for post-grad job search support, but you do not need to submit it for your Mod 4 deliverables):